Current employer: Bristol Zoological Society

 One of my favourite memories of studying at Plymouth is when I was collecting data at the National Marine Aquarium for my final year dissertation.
 I got to know many of the individual species housed in the aquarium really well and enjoyed seeing them on a daily basis.
 Because of the location of the aquarium, it was also great to be able to have lunch on Plymouth Hoe!

-I actually met my partner whilst studying at Plymouth University, who was also on the Psychology course!
+I actually met my partner whilst studying at University of Plymouth , who was also on the Psychology course!
 I also stay in contact with my dissertation supervisor, Phil Gee, who I talk to every so often.
-It’s always great to hear what’s going on at Plymouth University and to see how much it has evolved since I was there.
+It’s always great to hear what’s going on at University of Plymouth and to see how much it has evolved since I was there.

-I would definitely recommend studying at Plymouth University, especially the Psychology course.
+I would definitely recommend studying at University of Plymouth, especially the Psychology course.
 The course covers numerous different disciplines in psychology and gives you a great oversight of what psychology entails.
-Also, Plymouth University is centrally located in Plymouth, making it really accessible, and it is only a twenty minute walk to Plymouth Hoe!
+Also, University of Plymouth is centrally located in Plymouth, making it really accessible, and it is only a twenty minute walk to Plymouth Hoe!